When do options expire?

 When is the last day to trade or exercise an equity option?

-For equity options expiring prior to February 15, 2015, the expiration date is the Saturday immediately following the third Friday of the expiration month.
-For equity options expiring on or after February 15, 2015, the expiration date is the third Friday of the expiration month.
-The day expiring equity options last trade is the Friday before expiration, or the third Friday of the month.
+For equity options, the expiration date is the third Friday of the expiration month.
+The last day to trade expiring equity options is the Friday before expiration, or the third Friday of the month.
 This is also generally the last day an investor may notify his brokerage firm of his intent to exercise an expiring equity call or put.
 Brokerage firms, however, may set an earlier deadline for notification of an option buyer's intention to exercise.
 Check with your brokerage firm about its procedures and deadlines for instruction to exercise any equity options.
 If Friday is a holiday, the last trading day will be the preceding Thursday.

 When is the last day to trade an index option?